Organs of the United Nations:

 Security Council is a UN organ that has primary responsibility under the UN charter to maintain International Peace and Security.
 It has 15 members ( 5 permanent and 10 non-permanent members).
 Each member has one vote.

 Under the UN Charter, all member states are obligated to comply with Council decisions.

-The Security Council takes the lead in determining the existence of a threat to the peace or act of aggression.
+The Security Council takes the lead in determining the existence of a threat to the peace or an act of aggression.
 After that, It calls upon the parties to a dispute to settle it by peaceful means and recommends methods of adjustment or terms of the settlement.

 The Security Council has a presidency, which rotates, and changes every month.